It’s to Die For: Caring for the Poor in an Age of Consumerism

 It has been ten years since I ran my last half-marathon, and I have decided it’s time to dust off my running shoes and get back in the game.
 God help me.
 This will probably kill me!

 I began running thirty years ago when a friend dragged me to a high school track near us.
 We planned to run the St. Patrick’s Day 5K in St. Louis.
 It was three miles.
-Since I had never run a day in my life, it seemed reasonable.
+It seemed reasonable since I had never run a day in my life.
 I could easily drive three miles without getting winded.
 So, why not?!

-The first morning we ran once around the track – a quarter mile.
+The first morning, we ran once around the track – a quarter mile.
 OMG, I thought I would die!
 But I didn’t.
-So, I went back for more; again and again, until it got easier, and I decided I could do it.
-Not just that, but I was actually beginning to love it and the challenge that came with each turn around the track.
-Initially, my ambitions didn’t go beyond the 5K and the free beer at the end!
+So, I went back for more, again and again, until it got easier, and I decided I could do it.
+Not only that, but I was beginning to love it and the challenge that came with each turn around the track.
+Initially, my ambitions didn’t go beyond the 5K and free beer at the end!

 It wasn’t long before I was hooked as I grew to love the challenge of discovering my ability to go beyond anything I had imagined.
 Let’s see whatcha got, Linda!
 Though I have run several half-marathons over the years since then, it has always been that initial 5K that developed my theology of running.